-During the years ended December 31, 2016 and 2015, the Foundation received donated services with an estimated fair value of approximately \$148,330 and \$149,360, respectively.
-Approximately nine volunteers provide general management, program management, treasury functions, fundraising, donor relationship, and web services.
+During the years ended December 31, 2017 and 2016, the Foundation received donated services with an estimated fair value of approximately \$139,330 and \$148,330, respectively.
+Approximately eight volunteers provide general management, program management, treasury functions, fundraising, donor relationship, and web services.
 Each volunteer estimates the hours provided, and management estimates the applicable rate based on national wage surveys for like organizations.
 Each volunteer uses his/her own personal computer and desk space.
 The value of the office related use has been deemed immaterial and is not included in these financial statements.
-During the years ended December 31, 2016 and 2015, a related party remitted \$394,215 and \$222,507, respectively, to La Fondation St. Luc to pay construction related expenses.
+During the years ended December 31, 2017 and 2016, a related party remitted \$0 and \$394,215, respectively, to La Fondation St. Luc to pay construction related expenses.
 These payments were considered contributions in-kind to the Foundation and corresponding expenditures to support the Foundation's USAID cost-sharing requirements.
-During the year ended December 31, 2016, medical equipment and other supplies valued at \$29,000 were donated to the Foundation.
+During the years ended December 31, 2017 and 2016, medical equipment and other supplies valued at \$0 and \$29,000, respectively, were donated to the Foundation.